plougue/O_Platformer/README.md

 # O_Platformer
 An object platformer made with python and pygame.

-**NONE OF THE SPRITES AND IMAGES ARE MINE**, They have been integrated for illustration purposes
+**NONE OF THE SPRITES AND IMAGES ARE MINE**, they have been integrated for illustration purposes

 ## Controls :
 * Q = Exit game